Croatia Sailing Adventure: Split to Dubrovnik

 Overnight boat (7 nights)

-• What better way to see the historic towns, protected forests and stunning islands of Croatia’s Dalmatian Coast than aboard a private yacht?
-All aboard for a week in paradise.
+• See the historic towns, protected forests and naturally beautiful islands of Croatia’s Dalmatian Coast aboard a private yacht – all aboard for a week in paradise!

-• Explore beautiful Split, where tradition, modernity and a variety of European influences come together.
-A visit to the Diocletian’s Palace reveals some of the Adriatic Coast’s most important surviving Roman buildings.
+• Explore Split, where tradition, modernity and European influence come together.
+Here, you’ll visit the Diocletian’s Palace, which reveals some of the Adriatic Coast’s most important surviving Roman buildings.

-• Bliss out on Brac’s world famous Zlatni Rat beach, a spit of white sand jutting out into turquoise waters.
+• Bliss out on Brac’s world famous Zlatni Rat beach – white sand jutting out into turquoise waters.

-• Opened to the public only in 1989, the island of Vis boasts coastal scenery and a military history just waiting to be discovered.
-Also, the local vugava wine is rather nice.
+• Try the local vugava wine in Vis – opened to the public only in 1989, the island boasts coastal scenery and a military history just waiting to be discovered.

-• Stari Grad, Hvar’s Old Town, is quite literally one of the oldest towns in Europe, and a charming one at that.
-It provides a great base from which to explore the island.
+• Walk through Stari Grad, Hvar’s Old Town – one of the oldest towns in Europe and the perfect base to explore the island.

-A small zodiac (Dinghy) is used to transport passengers from the yacht to the mainland, with landings taking place at piers (dry landings) and on beaches (wet landings).
-Zodiacs can sometimes be awkward to climb in and out of, but a sense of humour and a can-do attitude is all you need.
+• There is a Zodiac on board, used to transport travellers to shore if we need to anchor in the bay.
+However, we will often be in the small marinas’ bay on each island we visit, so the Zodiacs aren’t used.
+Zodiacs can sometimes be awkward to climb in and out of, but a sense of humour and a can-do attitude are all you need.
 This is an adventure on board a real yacht, which means living spaces, cabins, bathrooms and showers need to be shared with other passengers.
 Sleeping quarters can be relatively compact, but you will spend most of your time above board in the open air.
 Please note that smooth sailing depends on the weather, so itinerary changes may occur at the last minute if the weather becomes unfavourable.
 You can trust your knowledgeable skipper to choose an alternative route or activity if any changes are made.
+If you’re travelling with your own group of friends or family and would like to book a private departure on this sailing trip, our Tailor-Made team will be happy to help: https://www.intrepidtravel.com/tailor-made

 Departing